PMO – Order or Chaos?

 - Training and Development Management

-- Execution Management – Time and Cost are critical aspects to any business
+- Execution Management – Time and Cost are critical aspects of any business

 - Critical Path Management